wurstscript/WurstScript/manual.md

 Note that this is different to many other languages like Java, where the function with the most specific feasible type is chosen instead of giving an error.

+	function unit.setPosition(vec2 pos)
+		...

+	function unit.setPosition(vec3 pos)
+		...

+	function real.add(real r)
+		...

+	function real.add(real r1, real r2)
+		...

+This works because the parameters are of different types or have a different amount of paramaters and the correct function can therefore be determined at compiletime.

+	function real.add(real r1)
+		...

+	function real.add(real r1) returns real

+This does not work because only the returntype is different and the correct function cannot be determined.

+	function foo(myClass c)
+		...

+	function foo(myOtherClass c)
+		...

+This does not work either, because classtypes are all translated as ints, the function cannot be determined.

 ## Operator Overloading

 Operator Overloading allows you to change the behaviour of internal operators +, -, \* and / for custom arguments.